igorferrati/igorferrati/README.md

 ### Hello World ! :earth_americas:

-- 🔭 I’m currently working as DevOps (trainee) and learning about it !
+:radio_button: I’m currently working as DevOps (trainee) and learning about it !

 ----
 <div>